 Time to break out the reports.
 Evaluate if the change has been effective, where are your areas of strength, and where are the continued areas of opportunity.
 Again use your subject matter experts and change champions to communicate these results but also identify some of your early adopters and their success stories.
 It will be critical to share these results and explain how they were realized.
 What are the new best practices to document and share?
 Soon others will follow.
 Be sure to highlight everyone’s contribution during this phase.

 “Change is the law of life.
 And those who look only to the past or present are certain to miss the future.”– John F. Kennedy.

-Don’t be afraid of change and know that all companies are looking to deliver business results faster.
-Change management comes down to good planning and effective communications.
+Don’t be afraid of change, and know that all companies are looking to deliver business results faster.
+Change management comes down to good planning and effective communication.
 Transparency and follow-up help drive your key messages and sustains new behaviors that will make your organization successful.